-The Child Development Center (CDC) operates two programs: the half-day Child Care Program and the Nursery School.
-It is located at 1900 Cherrywood across University Drive (Hwy.
-380) adjacent to the Denton campus.
+The TWU Pioneer School operates a School Day program with before and after care.
+It is located at 1900 Cherrywood across University Dr. (HWY 380) adjacent to the Denton campus.

-The CDC provides a safe and nurturing environment that promotes the physical, social, emotional, and cognitive development of young children while responding to the needs of their families.
-The program creates a learning environment that is designed to meet the unique needs of each age group.
-Special consideration is given to each child's individual growth patterns, strengths, interests, and experiences.
-The efforts to provide quality care and education are evidenced by the CDC's accreditation through the National Association for the Education of Young Children.
-University students from academic departments observe and participate in the Child Care Center and the Nursery School.
+The TWU Pioneer School provides a safe and nurturing environment that promotes the physical, social, emotional and cognitive development of young children while responding to the needs of their families.
+The program creates a learning environment that is designed to meet the unique individual needs of each age group.
+Special consideration is given to each child's individual growth patterns, strengths, interests and experiences.
+University students from many academic departments observe and participate in the program and conduct research at the TWU Pioneer School.

-The Child Care program gives priority to children of TWU students, staff, faculty, and alumni.
-The Center serves children from the general community after all other spaces are filled.
-Hours are Monday through Friday from 7 a.m. to 6 p.m. and 7 a.m. to 6 p.m. on Friday.
-Children are accepted between the ages of 18 months and kindergarten.
+The TWU Pioneer School gives priority to the children of TWU students.
+The school serves the TWU community, as well as, the general community.
+Hours are from 7 a.m. to 5:30 p.m..
+Monday through Friday.
+Children between the ages of 2 and 4 are accepted.